 If your car starts to turn in one direction whenever you give it some throttle, you’re experiencing torque steer.
-It’s a more common phenomenon in front-wheel drive cars, and can (but does not always) occur when drive shafts are of unequal length.
+It’s a common phenomenon in front-wheel drive cars and can (but does not always) occur when drive shafts are of unequal length.

-The amount of friction between the tire and the ground.
+The amount of friction between tire and ground.

 This term defines how much air resistance your car faces while moving.
 The lower the drag coefficient number, the less air resistance your car has.
 This has definite implications for fuel economy.
 Lower numbers are better for both your wallet and the environment.

 The hydrocarbon substance in gasoline that reduces engine knock or pinging, which is a noise caused by premature ignition of fuel in the cylinder combustion chamber.
 The higher the octane number, the less chance of premature ignition.
-High octane, which has a rating above 91, is useful only when recommended by the manufacturer.
+High octane has rating above 91 that is useful only when recommended by the manufacturer.

-A normal vehicle that has been altered to improve speed and overall appearance or look.
+A normal vehicle that has been altered and stripped down to improve speed and overall appearance.

 Four on the Floor